Murdoch MacKay: After politics

 MacKay was also part-owner of Superior Cheese Canada Ltd. in the 1980s.
 He initially supported a union shop for the plant, but later announced that he had "second thoughts" and argued for an open shop structure.
 In 1996, he argued that Manitoba should abandon the Rand formula of mandatory dues collection and allow workers to opt out of union membership.
 Peter Olfert, president of the Manitoba Government Employees' Association, described this suggestion as regressive.
 In 2003, MacKay argued that Manitoba's labour laws were anti-business, and preventing economic growth.

 MacKay was a founding board member of the Frontier Centre for Public Policy.
 The Centre's 2001 annual report lists him a lawyer with the Winnipeg firm, Duboff, Edwards, Haight and Schachter, specializing in corporate and labour law, as well as a director of Jory Capital Inc. and the Mount Caramel Clinic, and a Secretary of the Frontier Centre.

-He debated former political rival Al Mackling in a series of letters to the editor in 2006, on the subject of collective bargaining.
+MacKay debated former political rival Al Mackling in a series of letters to the editor in 2006, on the subject of collective bargaining.

+MacKay died in Winnipeg on 18 July 2023, at the age of 93.